mui/material-ui/docs/src/pages/customization/styled/styled.md

 ### What problems does it solve?

-The utility can be used as a replacement for emotion's/styled-components' styled() utility.
+The utility can be used as a replacement for emotion's or styled-components' styled() utility.
 It aims to solve the same problem, but also provides the following benefits:

 1. It uses the default Material-UI's `theme` if no theme is available in the context